johnshaughnessy/osai-ubuntu/README.md

 Device name: NVIDIA GeForce RTX 4090
 ```

+The CUDA Device details should reflect what you have available on your system.

-## Running `fastbook` in a jupyter notebook.
+## Running `fastbook` notebooks locally with jupyter lab.

+The `fast.ai` course on deep learning and machine learning comes includes several jupyter notebooks which are available for free on github: https://github.com/fastai/fastbook .
+They suggest running these notebooks in google colab, but if you prefer to run them locally, you can use the setup scripts in this repo.

-Navigate to the `fastbook` directory.
-Follow the instructions in `fastbook/README.md`.
+- Navigate to the `fastbook` directory.
+- Follow the instructions in `fastbook/README.md`.

-## Creating your own projects

-It takes several minutes to create docker images from scratch.
-It is faster to download them.

-Docker images with a base set of capabilities are built and uploaded to a Mozilla artifact registry on GCP.
-Use of these pre-built images is currently restricted.

-Read `base/README.md` for more information.